Basil Cameron: Return to England

 In 1938, he returned to England where he remained for the rest of his career.
-In 1940, he joined the conducting staff of the Proms as an associate conductor to Sir Henry Wood and began conducting for various orchestras, the London Philharmonic Orchestra most frequently.
+In 1939 he succeeded Henry Wood as the conductor of the amateur Hull Philharmonic Orchestra.
+In 1940, he joined the conducting staff of the Proms as an associate conductor to Wood, and began conducting for various orchestras, the London Philharmonic Orchestra most frequently.
 With the LPO, Cameron conducted the first UK performance of Benjamin Britten's Violin Concerto (on 6 April 1941), and the first UK performance of the Sinfonia da Requiem at the Royal Albert Hall on 22 July 1942.

 Cameron played an essential role in the immediate post World War II period at the Henry Wood Promenade Concerts held in the Royal Albert Hall where, with Malcolm Sargent, he was responsible for the bulk of the programming, including the Bach/Brahms evenings.
 One notable occasion was on 7 September 1945 when Cameron conducted the first performance in England of Schoenberg's Piano Concerto, with the 23-year-old pianist Kyla Greenbaum as the soloist.
 Despite some underlying hostility the work was received by the audience with unexpected enthusiasm, and (according to The Musical Times) Greenbaum played with "immense courage".
 Other premieres he conducted at the Proms included E. J. Moeran's Serenade in G (on 2 September 1948) and Alan Bush's Violin Concerto (on 25 August 1949).

 Retirement and death

 Cameron was appointed a Commander of the Order of the British Empire (CBE) in 1957.
 On 31 March 1960, while conducting the London Symphony Orchestra at the Royal Festival Hall with Wilhelm Backhaus as soloist, Cameron became ill and could not continue.
 He retired in 1964, aged 80 years, with a final concert featuring the Symphony No 4 by Brahms and the Symphony of Psalms by Stravinsky.

-He was married twice, first to Frances James, and second to Phyllis MacQueen, but died (unmarried) in a Leominster nursing home, aged 91.
+He was married twice, first to Frances James, and second (in April, 1946) to Phyllis MacQueen, but died (unmarried) in a Leominster nursing home, aged 91.